jj-xx/jx/README.md

 # About Me
 Hello

-I am currently a Cybersecurity and Digital Forensics student. i am mainly interested in SOC and Incident Response Work
+I am currently pursuing a degree in Cybersecurity and Digital Forensics, where I am developing expertise in identifying, analyzing, and mitigating cyber threats.
+My primary interests lie in Security Operations Center (SOC) roles and Incident Response, where I can contribute to detecting and responding to security incidents in real time.

-My Current goal is to become a Secuirty Analyst.
-This is because I analysing and utilising my problem-solving skills to address problems and threats.
+My goal is to become a Security Analyst, as I thrive on analyzing complex problems, utilizing my technical and critical thinking skills, and working in dynamic environments to address cybersecurity challenges.
+I am particularly drawn to roles that involve monitoring systems, investigating alerts, and ensuring the security and resilience of organizational networks

 # Tools